rndm-com/rndm-render-plugin-multivariant/readme.md

 **_Please Note:_** The ordering of the args and variants are important.
 The latter args and variants take precedence over the those that come before.

-### AB Testing
+### A/B Testing

 This plugin includes a simple piece of middleware that will generate a unique user identifier for test purposes.
-When included as part of your redux middleware, it will attempt to fetch the ID from the local storage, and upon failure, geenrate a new one and persist this.
+When included as part of your redux middleware, it will attempt to fetch the ID from the local storage, and upon failure, generate a new one and persist this.

-In order to include this, you can do the following isidne your redux/middleware/index.js file:
+In order to include this, you can do the following inside your redux/middleware/index.js file:

 ```javascript
 import { multivariant } from '@rndm/render-plugin-multivariant';